 All of the modules covered in this course are created in a single project.
 Before beginning the first module, create a project:

-For this module, first you establish a connection to the Postgres training database:
+For this module, first you establish a connection to the PostgreSQL training database:

-- From the component palette's Connectivity tab under the Connectors filter, click the Database connector:
+From the design component palette Connectivity tab under the Connectors filter, click the Database connector:

 Configure the Database connection: